TumashaD/TradeSi/README.md

   <p align="center">

-  **Spectrum Store | A Robust E-commerce Platform Powered by Next.js, TypeScript, and Shadcn**
+  **TradeSi  | A Robust E-commerce Platform Powered by Next.js, TypeScript, and Shadcn**

   **That leverages the [Fake Store API](https://fakestoreapi.com), It features an Admin dashboard and JWT auth.**